anvaqta/github.101/README.md

 # Github 101
 List of feature:
-- Feature A fix
+- Feature A
-  - Sub Feature A fix fix fix
+  - Sub Feature A
-- Feature B
+  - Sub Feature B
+  - Sub Feature C